crwebb85/dotfiles/nvim/cheatsheet.md

 - `:Man make` open the man page for program for this example it would be for `make`

 - `help various-motions` - list useful movement motions
+- `:h user-manual`

+- `<c-f>` in command mode lets you edit commands as if you were in normal mode
+- `q:` from normal mode will also open the same command prompt

 ### Split line
 - `r<CR>` split line (will delete character cursor is on)